-The height of packing between the sample points is 0.65 m and, the HETP for our packing was thus estimated to be about 16 cm.
-The value of HETP = 16 cm was used to find the number of stages in each section which gives 17 (7 + 10) theoretical stages for the prefractionator and 22 (4 + 4 + 4 + 4 + 5 + reboiler) for the main column.
+chosen were approximately at the same height (and of packing) from the reboiler.
+The setpoint of this controller was then set to zero so that the compositions should be the same on both sides.
+The system was allowed to stabilize and samples were taken at the location of side products (S1 and S2) for analysis.
+Figure 13 shows the stable run during this experiment with the controlled-variable (Δ T) and controller output.
+The molar composition of methanol was about 75 % and 21 % in samples S1 and S2, respectively.
+The graphical McCabe Thiele method and Fenske equation both give the number of theoretical stages to be about 4.
+The height of packing between the sample points is 0.65 meters and, the HETP for our packing was thus estimated to be about 16 cm.
+The value of HETP = 16 cm was used to find the number of stages in each section which gives 17 (7+10) theoretical stages for the prefractionator and 22 (4+4+4+4+5+reboiler) for the main column.